joLahann/dapnn/README.md

 # DAPNN

-This is the source code for the paper _Detection of Anomal Process Behavior through Neural Networks_ that is currently under review for the BPM 2022.
+This is the source code for the paper _Detection of Anomal Process Behavior through Neural Networks_ that is currently under review for the ML4PM 2022
+THIRD INTERNATIONAL WORKSHOP ON LEVERAGING MACHINE LEARNING IN PROCESS MINING.

 This repository contains the following Notebooks:
 - 01_log_conversion.ipynb: Converts the event logs into csv format to make it easier to load them.